-- •Be careful to avoid any contamination of assay samples and reagents.
-We recommend the use of disposal pipette tips, and 1 tip for 1 well. - •The reagents are prepared to give accurate results only when used in combination within the same box.
-Therefore, do not combine the reagents from kits with different lot numbers.
-Even if the lot number is the same, it is best not to mix the reagents with those that have been preserved for some period. - •Optimally, the reagent solutions of the kit should be used immediately after reconstitution.
-Otherwise, store them in a dark place at 2-8 °C. - Time the reaction from the pipetting of the reagent to the first well. - •Dilution of the assay sample must be carried out using the buffer solution provided in the kit. - The substrate chromogen reagent (TMB) should be almost colorless before use.
+- Be careful to avoid any contamination of assay samples and reagents.
+We recommend the use of disposal pipette tips, and 1 tip for 1 well. - The reagents are prepared to give accurate results only when used in combination within the same box.
+Therefore, do not combine the reagents from kit with different lot numbers.
+Even if the lot number is the same, it is best not to mix the reagents with those that have been preserved for some period. - Optimally, the reagent solutions of the kit should be used immediately after reconstitution.
+Otherwise, store them in a dark place at 2-8°C. - Time reaction from the pipetting of the reagent to the first well. - Dilution of the assay sample must be carried out using the buffer solution provided in the kit. - The substrate chromogen reagent (TMB) solution should be almost colorless before use.
 It turns blue during reaction, and gives yellowish color after addition of reaction stopper.
-Greenish color means incomplete mixing. - To avoid denaturation of the coated antibody, do not let the plate go dry. - •When ELISA has to be done under the airstream velocity of over 0.4 m/sec. and the humidity of less than 30%, completely close each well in addition to cover the well plate with a plate cover in each step of incubation.
+Greenish color means incomplete mixing. - To avoid denaturation of the coated antibody, do not let the plate go dry. - As the anti-insulin-coated plate is module type of 8wells x 12 strips, each strip can be separated by cutting the cover sheet with a knife and used independently. - When ELISA has to be done under the airstream velocity of over 0.4 m/sec. and the humidity of less than 30%, completely close each well in addition to cover the well plate with a plate cover in each step of incubation. - Ex.)

-Ex.)
 Cover the well plate with parafilm, and put the plate cover on it.
 Or place the well plate with the plate cover in an incubator, or in a styrofoam box.
 Take the best way depending on situation of each laboratory.
 For more details, watch our web movie [Assay circumstance].